-- Protect the heart from infection / damage
+- Protects the heart from infection / damage

 - Aids the filling of the ventricles

-Infection (most commonly viral, but often not identified).
-The most common causatory factors are coxsackie B virus and echovirus.
+- Infection (most commonly viral, but often not identified).
+The most common causatory factors are coxsackie B virus, influenza, adenovirus and echovirus.

 - The incidence is actually reduced by 5-6% with thrombolysis